How Long Do Akitas Reproduce? (Explained and Quick Facts)

 Female Akitas go into “heat” approximately once every six months.
 This “heat” period lasts about three weeks or so.
 Their gestation (pregnancy) period lasts an average of 58 – 63 days.

-As mentioned before, it can be extremely dangerous for your Akita to get pregnant before the age of two and after the age of seven.
+It can be extremely dangerous for your Akita to get pregnant before the age of two and after the age of seven.
 If your Akita is bred outside of this time period there can be issues with the pregnancy, loss of puppies, as well as birthing complications which can lead to organ failure as well as the death of the Mom Akita.

 As your Akita ages, they run the risk of developing health problems common in Akitas — most commonly hip dysplasia — but also certain immune disorders or hypothyroidism that can complicate pregnancy leading to loss of the pregnancy or extreme pain for the pregnant Akita.